Welcome to Travis Credit Union

 Thank you for becoming a member of Travis Credit Union and opening an account with us.
 By depositing money in an account, you and the Credit Union agree to the applicable terms and conditions contained within this agreement and disclosure and any accompanying disclosures, and amendments thereto.

 Membership is open to any and all persons who live, regularly work, currently attend school or currently worship in Solano, Merced, Napa, Contra Costa, Yolo, Sacramento, Placer, San Joaquin, Stanislaus, Alameda, Colusa or Sonoma Counties, California.
+Eligible persons are those who physically meet these requirements.
+Virtual, remote or electronic attendance does not satisfy the qualification requirements for living, working, attending school or worshipping within the TCU field of membership.

 Family members of the primary member include: spouse, parents, grandparents, children, grandchildren, brothers, sisters, aunts, uncles, cousins, nieces, nephews, mother/father-in-law, sister/brother-in-law, step-family, foster and adopted children regardless of residency.
 Individuals living in the household of a current credit union member are also eligible for membership.
 Household means persons living in the same residence and maintaining a single economic unit.